serverlessworkflow/sdk-java/README.md

 With the SDK you can:

 * Read workflow JSON and YAML definitions
-* Write workflow definition in JSON and YAML format.
+* Write workflow definitions in JSON and YAML formats.
 * Test your workflow definitions using the reference implementation.